-Justin Burr grew up outside Madison, Wisconsin where he spent much of his childhood running around in the woods – usually chasing after the family dog that kept getting out.
+Justin Burr grew up outside Madison, Wisconsin where he spent much of his childhood running around the woods and annoying his sister.
 He attended college in Minnesota and England, graduating in 2004 with degrees in Archaeology and History.
-During his time in college he participated in several field schools in Belize, Spain and Guatemala, which helped foster a love for world travel, meeting new people, and trying the weirdest food in every country he visits.
+During his time at university, he participated in several field schools in Belize, Spain and Guatemala, which helped foster a love for world travel, meeting new people, and trying the weirdest food in every country he visits.